Electric-Coin-Company/zcash-docs/source/rtd_pages/basics.md

 * Low-fee transactions of .0001 ZEC; default for all transactions, but configurable.
 * Encrypted memos to pass along messages or other useful data.
 * Transaction expiration to reduce mempool bloat; default expiry is 20 blocks (50 min).
-* Multisignature transactions; currently only available for public transactions.
+* Multisignature transactions currently only available for transparent transactions.

 ## Zcash Protocol